-Lucky Color 200 in 120: First Impressions After Trying 35mm
+Lucky Color 200 120 Review: First Roll After Trying 35mm

-While this Lucky Color 200 impressions is being written after shooting my first roll in 120, I've actually shot it in the past in 35mm.
+While this Lucky Color 200 impressions is being written after shooting my first roll in 120, I've shot it in the past in 35mm.
+With that out of the way, let's see how it holds up in 120 and see if it differs from its 35mm counterpart.

 Shooting Conditions:

-This time around, we'll be shooting 645 format with the Bronica ETRSi and the kit 75mm f2.8 lens.
+• We'll be shooting 645 format with the Bronica ETRSi and the kit 75mm f2.8 lens.

-Film was developed by our friends at Yeonnam Film in Seoul, South Korea.
+• Film was developed by our friends at Yeonnam Film in Seoul, South Korea.
 I didn't give them any special requests so this should emulate the experience you can expect as well.

-Edits were done minimally and range from cropping, white balance adjustments to my tastes and adjusting exposure/contrast.
+• Edits were done minimally and range from cropping, white balance adjustments to my tastes and adjusting exposure/contrast.
 I believe this allows us to preserve the film's characteristics for the sake of analysis.

 Lucky Color 200 Pros / Cons